 Supported by alumni and friends of the University, the fund supports initiatives that enhance the student experience and provides scholarships to hundreds of students annually to enable them to take up their hard earned place.

 Since 2004, more than 16,000 people have donated a total of over £6 million through Footsteps Fund appeals and during telephone calls with current students on campus.

 Donations to the Footsteps Fund have an invaluable impact on our current students and the wider community:

 - Leeds Masters Scholarships are worth £5,000 and enable students whose financial circumstances would otherwise prevent them from studying at a postgraduate level.
-Alumni donations enable students to equip themselves to excel in an economy that is becoming progressively more competitive, and able to take advantage of potential career opportunities.
+Your donations enable students to equip themselves to excel in an economy that is becoming progressively more competitive, and able to take advantage of potential career opportunities.

-- The Leeds for Life programme equips students with the skills they need for life beyond Leeds.
+- The Leeds for Life programme which equips students with the skills they need for life beyond Leeds.
 For some students, taking part in extra-curricular and voluntary activities requires money they just don’t have.
 The Leeds for Life grants level the playing field for those students; even though they may not have the financial support available to them, they can still undertake projects which will be developmental for them and beneficial to the community.